juandpinto/thesis-manuscript/source/12_methods.md

 $$\textbf{observed frequency}\ =\ \frac{frequency\ of\ lemma_x\ in\ file_i}{frequency\ of\ lemma_x\ in\ corpus}$$

 We must then subtract the lemma's observed frequency from its expected frequency, which will return a value between -1 and 1.
 We can normalize this result by finding the absolute value.
 Now the closer the result is to 0, the closer that lemma's frequency is in that particular file to what we would expect if it were perfectly distributed throughout the corpus.
-A higher number (closer to 1), would indicate a heavier load in that file that we would expect.
+A higher number (closer to 1), would indicate a heavier load in that file than we would expect.

-By performing this calculation for every file in the corpus, adding them all together, and dividing the result by two (since we're using the absolute value and are therefore adding values that originally existed in both a positive and a negative direction), we now have Gries' *DP*.
+By performing this calculation for every file in the corpus, adding them all together, and dividing the result by two (since we're using the absolute value and are therefore adding values that originally existed in both a positive and a negative direction), we now have Gries's *DP*.
 Where `n` is the number of files:

 $$\textbf{DP}\ =\ 0.5 \sum_{i=1}^{n} |\ \text{expected frequency}\ -\ \text{observed frequency}\ |$$

 A *DP* of 0 represents a perfectly even dispersion, and a *DP* close to 1 means a more uneven distribution, where fewer files contain a larger load of the lemma's overall frequency.
 A *DP* of 1 is not actually possible.

-Gries' usage coefficient, or *U~DP~*, is an attempt to make this number more useful. *DP* is first subtracted from 1 and the result is multiplied by the lemma's total frequency.
+Gries's usage coefficient, or *U~DP~*, is an attempt to make this number more useful. *DP* is first subtracted from 1 and the result is multiplied by the lemma's total frequency.
 The full equation for *U~DP~* is as follows:

 $$\left(1 - 0.5 \sum_{i=1}^{n} \left|\ \frac{file_i\ tokens}{total\ tokens}\ -\ \frac{frequency_x\ in\ file_i}{total\ frequency_x}\ \right|\right) \times total\ frequency_x$$

 In order to calculate this, the script must first find the number of tokens in each file.
 Luckily, we already did this while calculating normalized frequency, above.
 The dictionary `token_count_dict` contains these token counts.
-We've also already taken the step of adding these values together into the integer variable `total_tokens_int` while preparing to calculate normalized frequency.
+We've also already taken the step of adding these values together into the integer variable `total_tokens_int`, also while preparing to calculate normalized frequency.

 With all of these measures in place, the script can now calculate *DP* and then *U~DP~* using the equations described above.
 It does this for each lemma, saving the new measures into their respective dictionaries, `lemma_DPs_dict` and `lemma_UDPs_dict`.